 “Oh I see.”

-“You know that, but, you do on face to face boozing up with him?
+“You know that, but, you boozing up face to face with him?
 It’s almost annoying.”

 “He may visit you as a ghost someday.”